ward/run/_posts/2023-04-16-rotterdam-marathon.md

 Running too much too soon felt risky, but I figured a walk was more readily kept easy or abandoned.

 _Week 3_.
-I needed a good week still before the race and this one had to suffice.
+I needed a good week still before the race, if for nothing else than my confidence.
+This one had to suffice.
 I ran 120 km for the week, but did not feel quite right enough to do a workout yet.
 Long run (30k) and mid-week long run (23k) went fine though.
 Also made sure to have another go at practising taking in gels.
 That seemed fine too, no stomach issues.
 For the 30 km I took five of them.
 First one at 2 km, then another one every 4 km.
 88 kcal per gel, 22 gram carbs.

 _Week 2_.
 And then it was already taper time.
 It felt weird after just the one up week because of the illness, but I felt more like playing this one safe.
 Whether it was the right choice, I will never know.
-I put the plan for this together rather belatedly, getting inspiration from Pfitzinger's "18/85" plan (18 week plan, peaking at 137 km or 85 miles).
+I put the plan for this together rather belatedly (that is, the Sunday of the previous week), getting inspiration from Pfitzinger's "18/85" plan (18 week plan, peaking at 137 km or 85 miles).
 I settled on 90 km for the first taper week: 14, 10, 15, 10, 11, 21, and 9 km.
 Strides on Monday and Friday.
 A CV workout on Wednesday.
 If I had not been sick and actually done workouts the two weeks prior, I would have done VO2max then, and probably now too.
 In the current situation, I decided to not try my first VO2max in a while just 10 days before the marathon.
 I did 4×1000 aiming for about 3:21 to 3:26.
-Actual splits:
-3:27, 3:23, 3:19, and 3:21.
+Actual splits: 3:27, 3:23, 3:19, and 3:21.
 Had actually wanted to do five reps, but something felt a bit off on the fourth one, so I called it a day.
 Rest was about 1:10 (~1/3rd of the time of a rep).

 _Week 1, race week_.
 Not much running left at this point: 11, 10, 13, 10, 8, 6,
 race day.
 Total prior to race day: 58 km.
 Wednesday I did 3 km at marathon pace, but the GPS went all wonky and I was constantly speeding up and slowing back down to get the pacing right.
-Maybe I should have done it on a track just to be sure the one time.
-Considerations for another time.
+Maybe I should have done it on a track just to be sure of the pace this one time.
+Considerations for another training cycle.
 Either way, paces were a bit all over the place, but it did not worry me.
 Strides on Monday and Friday.

 ## Goal and Strategy